Infiltrator (video game): Reception

 Infiltrator was Mindscape's second best-selling Commodore game as of late 1987.
 Steve Panak writing for ANALOG Computing approved of the documentation, but preferred Ace of Aces as an Atari 8-bit flight simulator.
 A 1994 survey of strategic space games set in the year 2000 and later gave the game one star out of five, stating that "Tongue-in-cheek documentation quickly grows tiresome, as does the program itself".

 Legacy

 Infiltrator was followed by a sequel, Infiltrator II: The Next Day, released in 1987 for the Apple II, Commodore 64, IBM PC compatibles, and the Nintendo Entertainment System.
 Since the original was never released on the NES, the sequel was released as Infiltrator on that platform.
 Computer Gaming World awarded Infiltrator II zero stars and described it as "Even worse than the original".

+A third sequel, Infiltrator III, was mentioned in the April 1990 issue of Compute!'s Gazette.

 The game was novelized by Peter Lerangis, as part of the Worlds of Power series published by Scholastic Books.